 Pupils will be encouraged to reflect upon the relevance of still studying Latin and Classics today.

-In Latin, students continue to work through the Cambridge Latin Course to develop their understanding of Latin vocabulary and grammar.
+Students continue to work through the Cambridge Latin Course to develop their understanding of Latin vocabulary and grammar.

 The study of the language is complemented by exploring Ancient Roman culture and civilisation.
 Pupils are encouraged to consider how the language and customs of Ancient Rome both influenced life today and how we have moved away from some of their beliefs and ideas.